Downlink Performance of Superimposed Pilots in Massive MIMO systems: Effect of Pilot Contamination on the Downlink

 In TDD massive MIMO, under the assumption of channel reciprocity, the precoder for data transmission in the DL is designed using the channel estimate that is obtained from UL training.
 Therefore, the throughput in the DL depends on the quality of the channel that has been estimated in the UL.
-In this section, the quality of the channel estimate obtained from both time-multiplexed and superimposed pilot transmission schemes are quantified through the MSE and the latter is compared with the CRLB.
-In addition, the channel estimates obtained from both pilot transmission schemes are used in an MF precoder at the BS and the corresponding DL SINRs at the user terminal are compared.
+In this section, the quality of the channel estimate obtained from both RP and SP transmission schemes are quantified through the normalized MSE and the latter is compared with the CRLB.
+In addition, the closed form expressions for the DL achievable rate at the user terminal are derived and compared when the channel estimates are used in an MF precoder.